siavava/portfolio/content/projects/ai/76-markov-maze.md

 repo: 'https://github.com/siavava/ai/tree/main/06-HiddenMarkovModels'
 tech:
   - Python
-  - Markov Decision Processes
+  - MDP
   - Robotics
   - AI
 category: 'featured-project'
-featured: true
+featured: false
 navigation: false
+tag: 'artificial intelligence'
 ---

 A common problem in robotics is localizing a robot in a novel environment given sensor readings.
-This project uses [hidden markov models][hmm] and the [forward-backward algorithm][forward-backward] and [viterbi][viterbi] algorithms to decipher where a robot's situation probabilities in a maze, given a sequence of sensor readings from the robot.
+This project uses [hidden markov models][hmm] and the [forward-backward algorithm][forward-backward] and the [viterbi algorithm][viterbi] to decipher where a robot's situation probabilities in a maze, given a sequence of sensor readings from the robot.
 Emissions due to sensor inaccuracies are also factored in.